 Heading into his seventh season with the Buckeyes, Meyer is clearly on the same page with Smith when it comes to their missions with the program.
 Meyer is getting everything he could ask for when it comes to salary pools for assistants, support from the administration and facility upgrades, so it should come as no surprise that Smith already was aware of what else he would need in terms of a reworked contract.

 In turn, Meyer has given Ohio State a national championship, another shiny Big Ten trophy and a football program that has done plenty off the field in terms of grade point averages and internships around the country to make an athletic director happy.

 If anything, the negative recruiters might only have added to Meyer’s longevity, thanks to his legendary competitiveness that hasn’t aged a day.
 The competition reportedly can thank Clemson coach Dabo Swinney and a few others for that.

 “I don’t know where that [speculation] is coming from,” Meyer said.
 “That’s never come from me, and we’re going to sign an extension here soon because the university has been good enough to extend something to me.
 And so I think that that’s all down-the-road news, but I plan on [being at Ohio State].

 “I feel great.
 For someone to bring that up in recruiting, I don’t, but that’s easy to fight against because it’s not true.
 How many more years are you going to coach and all that?
 I feel fantastic.
 The program’s healthy, and we’re going to get some more years put on my contract.”

-That’s probably not going to end the debates about just how long the Buckeyes will have Meyer patrolling the sideline in the Horseshoe, but it feels as if he’s earned a break from the questions for at least a couple of years.
+That probably is not going to end the debates about just how long the Buckeyes will have Meyer patrolling the sideline in the Horseshoe, but it feels as if he has earned a break from the questions for at least a couple of years.

-For somebody so intensely private about his future plans to come out and announce his own extension should be the strongest signal yet that Meyer isn’t going away any time soon.
+For somebody so intensely private about his plans to come out and announce his own extension should be the strongest signal yet that Meyer isn’t going away anytime soon.